 How much do solar panels cost?

 As basic technology advances, the price falls.
-Buying one of the first solar panel systems would cost at last £10,000.
+Buying one of the first solar panel systems would cost at least £10,000.
 Today, the cost is more affordable as most system costs slightly over £6,000.

-In content, £6,000 could buy a decent kitchen or a home cinema room.
-You could use that sum to fund part of an extension or a new boiler and some insulation.
-With this information, you should be able to answer are solar panels a good investment?
+That said, £6,000 could buy a decent kitchen or a home cinema room.
+You could use that sum to fund part of an extension; or a new boiler and some insulation.
+With this information, you should be able to answer are solar panels a good investment for your situation.

-A new solar panel system can pay for itself is by lowering your energy bills.
+There are two ways that a new solar panel system can pay for itself.
+Firstly, they can help you lower your energy bills.
 Also, you can sell excess energy under either the feed-in tariff (old) or SEG (new) schemes.

 The Energy Saving Trust estimates a typical 4 kWp (kWp stands for kilowatt peak – how the power produced by panels is measured) system can reduce your annual bills by £85 to £220.
-Your saving depends on the system size, typical electricity use and other factors.
+Of course, your saving depends on the system size, typical electricity use and other factors.

-For example, as the panels will generate electricity during the day, if you’re working from home, you’ll use less from the grid saving you money.
+As the panels will generate electricity during the day, if you work from home, you’ll use less from the grid, saving you money.

-It only makes sense to install a solar panel system if you can recoup your investment in a reasonable time period.
-Even with the feed-in or SEG schemes, it still can be hard to get the maths to add up.
+It only makes sense to install a solar panel system if you can recoup your investment within a reasonable time period.
+However, getting the maths to add up can be tricky, even when you include the feed-in or SEG schemes.

-Of course, saving £100 or £200 each year on your bills is an amount you’ll notice but it’ll take years for you to start benefiting from the system.
+Of course, saving £100 or £200 each year on your bills is an amount you’ll notice.
+That said, it’ll take years to start benefiting from the system.
 You may find you can’t recoup the investment within the usable lifespan of 25 years, making installing a system unfeasible.

 Putting exporting energy to one side, let’s look at some examples for a system costing £6,200.